 "One ampere flowing in one ohm causes a one volt potential drop."
 Georg Simon Ohm

 Please check out our other categories while you're at our website.
 We offer products in addition to content!
 Products such as Ohm's law watches, clocks, charts, decals and Ohm's law coins!
 We offer other electrician's and engineer's gifts such as window decals, funny full color decals, posters, mugs, jewelry, greeting cards, etc. Just click on any of our gift departments to the left.
 Thank you!

-You may not use our products as part of another product for resale, without the express consent of TechNote Time (TNT) Send inquiries to anne @ etgiftstore.com All Contents Copyright 2004-2018 Technote Time (dba TNT Electrical Trades Gift Store)
+Send inquiries to anne @ etgiftstore.com All Contents Copyright 2004-2022 Technote Time (dba TNT Electrical Trades Gift Store)